 According to the Hindu mythology, Maha Shivaratri is the day when Shiva and Shakti united as one.
-It is the day when Shiva got married to Parvati, which is known to be one of the form of Goddess Shakti.
-However, it is said that due to the Tandava (destructive dance) performed by Lord Shiva, the world was going to end.
-Then, Parvati worshiped her husband to save the world.
-Finally, Lord Shiva stopped dancing and Shiva & Parvati became one.
-Since that time, this form of Lord Shiva and Parvati is known as Ardhnarishwara.
+It is the day when Shiva got married to Parvati, who is known to be one of the forms of Goddess Shakti.
+However, it is said that due to the Tandava (destructive dance) performed by Lord Shiva, the world was heading towards the end.
+Then, Goddess Parvati worshipped and calmed her spouse, which finally put an end to the destruction.
+Lord Shiva stopped dancing and Shiva & Parvati became one.
+Since that time, this form of Lord Shiva and Parvati is known as Ardhanarishwara.

 As all the Hindu festivals have some mythological legend behind, Maha Shivaratri is also one of them.
 The day is very auspicious and many mythological legends are associated with it.
-Before observing fast on Maha Shivratri 2016, you must know the events occurred on this holy day.
-Hence, we are mentioning some of them below:
+Before observing fast on Maha Shivaratri, you must know the events occurred on this holy day.

 You have read about the legend of Samudra Manthan (churning of milk ocean) so many times, as this legend is associated with so many events that are mentioned in Hindu mythology.
 According to this legend, when gods and demons were churning the milk ocean, there were many objects that came out of the ocean.
 One of them was a poison pot.
 This poison was very dangerous for the universe.
 So, Lord Vishnu suggested the gods to call Lord Shiva, as only he was able to drink it.
 To save universe from this very toxic poison, Lord Shiva drank it all.
 But, it stayed in his throat, as Parvati pressed his neck and the poison didn’t affect him.
 The neck of Lord Shiva became blue because of the poison.
 Thus, he was named as Neelkantha.